runicscribe/worldbuilding-docs/dae-machina/culture/peoples/aeldar/aelfae.md

 Æl'fae social practices are usually loosly modeled on those of the animal form they favor.
 Various groups will also have their own unique cultural affects, like any other group of people.

 The specific subspecies represented by the animal forms of the various 'fae tribes generally do not exist as mundane animals.
 Such species did exist in the past, but were typically outcompeted by their 'fae counterparts, or interbred with the fae so as to become indistinguishable.
-Mundane and magical animals which are similar generally do exist.
+Mundane and magical animals which are similar generally often do exist.
 Such counterparts are typically adapted to a slighly different ecological niche, or have some unique ability which puts them on a more even footing with the local 'fae.
 In a couple cases there aren't any similar animals remaining.
 For example, outside of the eastern Daal'fae there are no other extant animals which resemble lions (though in this case the vast desert caused by the lich wars was as much to blame as the fae for their extinction).